-Among their capabilities, Cisco ASA 5505, 5510, 5520, 5540, and ASA 5550 security appliances offer the use of Online Certificate Status Protocol (OCSP).
+Among their capabilities, Cisco ASA 5500 series security appliances offer the use of Online Certificate Status Protocol (OCSP).
 This provides an alternative to a Certificate Revocation List for obtaining the revocation status of X.509 digital certificates.
 Rather than requiring a client to download a complete and often large certificate revocation list, OCSP localizes the certificate status on a Validation Authority, which it queries for the status of a specific certificate.
-OCSP is used by an approved RSA digital signature algorithm which can be used in FIPS mode.
+OCSP, which uses an approved RSA digital signature algorithm, can be used in FIPS mode operation.